-The jramemory.stat log file records the size of the Java memory area used by the monitor target Java VM.
+The jramemory stat log file records the size of the Java memory area used by the monitor target Java VM.
 Its file name will be either of the following, depending on the Rotation Type selected in the Log Output Setting dialog box.

-- When Cluster Properties JVM monitor tab Log Output Setting Rotation Type File Capacity is selected: jramemory < integer\starting\with\0>.stat - When Cluster Properties JVM monitor tab Log Output Setting Rotation Type Period is selected: jramemory
+- When Cluster Properties JVM monitor tab Log Output Setting Rotation Type File Capacity is selected: jramemory<integer_starting_with_0>.stat - When Cluster Properties JVM monitor tab Log Output Setting Rotation Type Period is selected: jramemory

 No Format Description 1 yyyy/mm/dd hh:mm:ss.SSS Date and time of log recording.
-2 Half-size alphanumeric characters and symbols Name of the monitor target Java VM; this is specified in [Properties] - [Monitor(special)] tab - [Identifier] in JVM monitor resources.
-3 Half-size alphanumeric characters and symbols Name of the Java memory pool; for details, refer to "Java memory pool name".
+2 Half-size alphanumeric characters and symbols Name of the monitor target Java VM; this is specified in [Properties] - [Monitor(special)] tab 3 Half-size alphanumeric characters and symbols Name of the Java memory pool; for details, refer to "Java memory pool name".
 4 Half-size alphanumeric characters and symbols Type of Java memory pool.
 Heap, Non-Heap

-No Format Description 5 Half-size numeric characters Memory size that the Java VM requests from the OS at startup; this is expressed in bytes. (init) At the startup of the monitor target Java VM, the size can be specified using the following Java VM startup options. - HEAP:-Xms - NON_HEAP permanent area (Perm Gen): -XX:PermSize - NON_HEAP code cache area (Code Cache): -XX:InitialCodeCacheSize 6 Half-size numeric characters Memory size currently used by the Java VM; this is expressed in bytes. (used) 7 Half-size numeric characters Memory size guaranteed for use by the operation of the Java VM; this is expressed in bytes. (committed) This size varies depending on the memory use; it is always equal to the value of "used" or larger but equal to or smaller than the value of "max".
-8 Half-size numeric characters 0 Han-size numeric characters Maximum memory size that the Java VM can use; this is expressed in bytes. (max) The size can be specified using the following Java VM startup options. - HEAP:-Xmx - NON_HEAP permanent area (Perm Gen): -XX:MaxPermSize NON_HEAP code cache area (Code Cache): -XX:ReservedCodeCacheSize Example) java -XX:MaxPermSize=128m -XX:ReservedCodeCacheSize=128m javaAP In this example, max of NON_HEAP becomes 128 m + 128 m = 256 m.
-(Note) When the same value is specified for -Xms and -Xmx, "init" may become larger than "max".
-This is because "max" of HEAP is determined by subtracting half the size of the Survivor Space from the area size determined by the specification of -Xmx.
-Continued on next page
+No Format Description 5 Half-size numeric characters Memory size that the Java VM requests from the OS at startup; this is expressed in bytes. (init) At the startup of the monitor target Java VM, the size can be specified using the following Java VM startup options. - HEAP:-Xms - NON_HEAP permanent area (Perm Gen): -XX:PermSize - NON_HEAP code cache area (Code Cache): -XX:InitialCodeCacheSize 6 Half-size numeric characters Memory size currently used by the Java VM; this 7 Half size numeric characters is expressed in bytes. (used) 1 Memory size guaranteed for use by the operation of the Java VM; this is expressed in bytes. (committed) This size varies depending on the memory use; it is always equal to the value of "used" or larger but equal to or smaller than the value of "max".
+8 Half-size numeric characters Maximum memory size that the Java VM can use; this is expressed in bytes. (max) The size can be specified using the following Java VM startup options. - HEAP:-Xmx - NON_HEAP permanent area (Perm Gen): -XX:MaxPermSize NON_HEAP code cache area (Code Cache): -XX:ReservedCodeCacheSize Example) java -XX:MaxPermSize=128m -XX:ReservedCodeCacheSize=128m javaAP In this example, max of NON HEAP becomes 128 m + 128 m = 256 m.
+(Note) When the same value is specified for -Xms and -Amx, "init" may become larger than "max". by subtracting half the size of the Survivor Space from the area size determined by the specification of -Xmx.